KHard2Bme/Waze_Review_Sentiment_Analysis/README.md

 So, as you can see 2021 was the year which had the most reviews categorized as negative, with more than 50% of the users being on app version 4.73.0.3 (released on April 6, 2021).
 What exactly were the major issues affecting this app?

-if I were to read each negative review (about 4,200) I would most likely understand what specific issues there were plaguing users, but instead i chose to gauge the count of negative reviews captured from every app version released after version 4.73.0.3.
+if I were to read each negative review pertaining to app version 4.73.0.3 I would most likely understand each issue plaguing users, but instead i chose to gauge the count of negative reviews captured from all newly released versions.

-If you look at the app versions report; Figure 1, you will see that as the release versions increase the count of negative sentiments decreases (trend), with an occasional up and down fluctuation.
+If you look at the app versions report; Figure 1, you will see that as newer releases came out the count of negative sentiments decreased over time; with an occasional up and down fluctuation.

-It appears that Management has paid close attention to many of the user concerns and resolved them over time within newer releases.
+Management has paid close attention to many of the user concerns and resolved a majority of them over time within newer releases.

-In the end, the folks at Waze were able to respond quickly to this issue, resulting in most of their user reviews ranking high at number 5 and having a very positive sentiment overall.
+In the end, the folks at Waze were able to respond quickly to these complaints, resulting in their most recent reviews ranking high at number 5 and having a very positive sentiment overall.